lleger/elixir-school/lessons/advanced/otp-supervisors.md

 ### Nesting

-In addition to worker processes we can also supervise supervisors to create a supervisor tree.
-The only difference to us swapping `supervisor/3` for `worker/3`:
+In addition to worker processes, we can also supervise supervisors to create a supervisor tree.
+The only difference is swapping `supervisor/3` for `worker/3`:

 ```elixir
 import Supervisor.Spec